LucasGuliano/find_con_darks/README.md

 Overview Recalibration Procedure
 --------------
-If you notice the dark trend does not represent the dark pedestal measurements well (~ 2 sigma) for a couple months in a row, then you need to do a recalibration of the dark pedestal.
+Standard procedure is now to update dark model on an annual basis.
+However, if you notice the dark trend does not represent the dark pedestal measurements (~ 2 sigma) for a couple months in a row, then you need to do a recalibration of the dark pedestal in between cycles.

 Starting in 2022, a new methodology was developed for the IRIS darks.
 Rather than updating the parameters for the entire mission, parameters were separated.
 Parameters before the separation were locked in and no longer are adjusted.
 Parameters after adhere to a new model and are free to adjust.

 Model A: Covers from the start of the mission through July 8th, 2020.
-Model B: Covers from July 9th, 2020 moving forward.
-(New models may be added)
+Model B: Covers from July 9th, 2020 through December 2021.
+Model C: Covers all of 2022.

 YOU SHOULD NEVER NEED TO MODIFY PARAMETERS FOR PREVIOUS MODEL VERSIONS, ONLY CURRENT MODEL VERSION AND VERSIONS GOING FORWARD!